Createdd/Writing/2020/articles/mlApiCovid.md

 First we need to reduce the package size for the upload.

-We will put all exploratory content to an own folder.
+We will put all exploratory content into an own folder.
 I named it "development".
-Afterwards you can specify excluded files and folder in zappa_settings.json with exclude:
+Afterwards, you can specify excluded files and folder in zappa_settings.json with exclude:

 ```json
 {